rdlester/hermes/introAndTutorial.md

 	  }
 	}

-As in TemplateWorld, `TemplateBeing extends Being`.
+As in TemplateWorld, `TemplateBeing extends Being`; `TemplateBeing` is a subclass of `Being`.

 Next, the constructor takes an `HShape` and passes it on to the super constructor.
 An `HShape` is just an object representing a shape.
 Shapes available for your use include `Rectangle`, `Circle`, and `Polygon`. `Being`s need `HShape`s to define both their spatial position and shape.

 Finally, there are two blank functions: `update` and `draw`. `update` specifies an internal update specific to the `Being` and independent of external contexts that the `Being` should run on every update cycle.
 An example of an update would be a pacing behavior for an enemy.
 An example of something that isn't an update is a fight exchange between an enemy and a player.
 Finally, the draw function handles drawing the `Being`, and is called on every step of the draw loop.
 While you can use all the same Processing commands as usual to draw here as in the Processing draw function, there's one slight difference.
 A `Being`'s draw function defines the origin, (0,0), as the `Being`'s position, as set in its shape, instead of the top left corner of the PApplet.
 As long as you draw your `Being` around its position, Hermes will automatically draw the `Being` at the right location, even when the `Being` is moving.

 A Simple World
 --------------